 POD is the uniqueness that sets your branded product/service apart from the thousand others in the market.

 For example, you can stand out by offering an exclusive online e-commerce launch offer to all first-day customers.
-Begin by creating a buzz on social media platforms about your brand activation weeks in advance of the event.
+Begin by social listening and creating a buzz on social media platforms about your brand activation weeks in advance of the event.

 2. Invest in crafting a visual identity for your brand